samuelgfeller/slim-example-project/README.md

 This is what I try to provide here.
-This project isn't just a skeleton, it contains a lot of opinionated practical examples on how to implement features that are often needed in real-world applications.
+This project isn't just a skeleton, it contains a lot of opinionated practical examples on how to implement features that are often necessary in real-world applications.

 That includes authorization, integration testing, localization, validation, error handling, database migrations, mailing, console commands, request throttling,